A gold mine swallowed their village. This Amazon tribe is here to take it back

 In 1996, Osvaldo Wuaru and his family arrived on the outskirts of the vast Munduruku Amazon Territory with a crucial mission: set up a village to hold back the invasion of pariwat (non-indigenous) gold miners.
 Twenty-one years later, it has all but failed.

 Named Watch Post (the Portuguese acronym is PV), the village has been swallowed by the heavy equipment of hundreds of illegal gold miners (called garimpeiros).
-What was once a few huts hidden in the Amazon forest now resembles a bombed battlefield.
+What was once a few huts hidden in the Amazon forest now resembles a bombed field of war.

-In January, this reporter was the only non-indigenous member of a warrior party sent to PV Village to reclaim it from the miners.
-The expedition navigated the entire 226km length of the Tropas River.
+In January, this reporter was the only non-indigneous member of a warrior party sent to PV village to reclaim it from the miners.
+The expedition navigated the entire 226km length of the Tropas river.

-For the Munduruku, the Tropas is now a dead river, muddy and toxic with mercury.
-Around PV Village, the waters are lined by strips of barren land, fallen trees, huge holes dug by excavators, scattered huts and unpaved roads used by motorcycles, tractors and quadbikes.
+The Tropas is dead.
+Muddy and toxic with mercury.
+Around PV village, the waters are lined by strips of barren land, fallen trees, huge holes dug by excavators, scattered huts and unpaved roads used by motorcycles, tractors and quadbikes.

-There is even an airstrip, where single-engined aeroplanes make around 10 flights a day to Creporizão town, 25 minutes away.
+There is even an airstrip, where a daily average of ten single-engine airplanes come back and forth from Creporizão town, a 25-minute-flight.
 The air bridge transports fuel, food, liquor, illegal drugs, mechanical parts, mercury, sex workers, merchants – and a lot of gold.

 The direct impact of mining on Brazil’s out-of-control deforestation is small in comparison to clearing for pasture, but it is not negligible and is increasing.
-Between 2016 and 2017, the number of illegal mines discovered in the forest by the official radar monitoring system rose from 382 to 949.
+Between 2016 and 2017, the number of illegal mines discovered in the forest rose from 382 to 949.

 Whole cities’ economies now depend on illegal, environmentally-damaging activities, capturing local politics and gaining social acceptance.
 Itaituba, a city of 98,000 people, elected a former gold miner as mayor.
 It even has a “gold street”, where the metal is sold openly despite its illegal origin.